-Cintas shares closed 0.55% higher at $348.00 on Tuesday; the stock is up about 30% so far this year.
+Cintas Corp shares traded 3.18% higher at $380.92 on Friday.
+The stock rose about 8% so far this year.

-Cintas Stock Price Forecast
+Cintas Corp Stock Price Forecast

-Nine analysts who offered stock ratings for Cintas in the last three months forecast the average price in 12 months at $345.25 with a high forecast of $405.00 and a low forecast of $240.00.
-The average price target represents a -0.79% decrease from the last price of $348.00.
-From those nine equity analysts, four rated “Buy”, four rated “Hold” and one rated “Sell”, according to Tipranks.
+Eight analysts who offered stock ratings for Cintas Corp in the last three months forecast the average price in 12 months of $400.67 with a high forecast of $425.00 and a low forecast of $353.00.

 Check out FX Empire’s earnings calendar